Beliefs

 What We Believe

 The Vineyard stands firmly in the center of orthodox Christian teaching.
-Out of loyalty to Christ and the gospel, we have come to a number of convictions concerning the clear teaching of the Bible.
-At the same time, we have not included in our statement of faith much that can be legitimately debated by orthodox Christians.
-We do have boundaries, but our boundaries are broad and inclusive.
+Out of loyalty to Christ and the gospel, we hold a number of convictions rooted in the clear teaching of the Bible.
+At the same time, our statement of faith avoids matters that can be legitimately debated among orthodox Christians.
+While we do have boundaries, these boundaries are intentionally broad and inclusive.
 On the spectrum of Christian churches:

 • We are orthodox.